6 signs of spring in Fargo

 1. The Original Moorhead Dairy Queen

 Seeing lines in front of the Moorhead Dairy Queen means spring is finally here in Fargo’s sister city, Moorhead.
-This historical landmark has been a local favorite since it opened in the late 1940s.
-You gotta try one of the hand-dipped Dilly Bars (they were invented at this very shop!) and take your photo by the 16-foot-tall Dilly Bar statue while you’re there.
+This historic landmark has been a local favorite since it opened in the late 1940s.
+You have to try one of the hand-dipped Dilly Bars (invented at this shop!) and take your photo by the 16-foot-tall Dilly Bar statue while you’re there.

 24 8th St S, Moorhead | (218) 233-3221